 These symbols are published under the Creative Commons BY-SA licence.
-You can use the symbols in any project or product, commercial or otherwise as long as any distribution gives us clear attribution and all symbols are shared under the same licence.
+You can use the symbols in any project or product, commercial or otherwise as long as any distribution gives us clear attribution and any new or derived symbols are shared under the same licence.

 So, you are free to reproduce these symbols and distribute them or derivatives in printed or electronic form.
 For example, in a printed communication document or board, a website, app or marketing material.
 While you may charge for your product or added value, you must not charge for the symbols themselves.
 They are to remain free of cost and freely available to all.

 We do encourage you to modify and enhance the symbols so that they are even more useful.
 We’d love you to contribute your changes back to us to share but you are not required to do so.
 The licence allows us to find and publish your changes anyway but we’d much prefer to work directly with you.

 You can easily use the text “Copyright 2018/19 Steve Lee - This work is licensed under the Creative Commons Attribution-ShareAlike 2.0 UK: England & Wales License.” and also attribute us with a link to this website plus a mention of Mulberry Symbols.

 The Symbols in Use